NdYAG/react-rater/README.md

 * `rating`: default 0
 * `limit`: default same as `total`.
 Sets the maximum rating value available.
 * `onRate`: `function(rating, lastRating)`.
 Callback to retrieve rating value.
+* `interactive`: default `true`.
+Create a read-only rater by setting this attribute to `false`.

-Notice: `onRate` is called on mousemove/click/mouseleave.
+Notice: `onRate` is called on mousemove/mouseenter/click/mouseleave.
 Only for click `lastRating` has a value.

 ## Styling